 Make sure that you take advantage of our new Amazon Affiliate program, it doesn't cost you a nickel and helps PCPer continue to bring you the latest in tech news.

 Haswell-E has finally arrived to power our Dream System with the most powerful silicon on the planet, the i7-5960X.
 Of course that means the motherboard has to be swapped out which is why the ASUS X99-Deluxe with WiFi, BlueTooth, Thunderbolt, SEx and M.2 connectors as well as much more was chosen as the base of the system.
 The other big change is DDR-4, with the initial price so high and availability so low it is G.SKILL's 16GB DDR4-2400 which appears on the Leaderboard.
-Old favourites like the 1TB Samsung 850 Pro are still include, though if you can afford it the the RevoDrive 350 960GB PCIe SSD is faster and you will have the PCIe lanes to support it.
+Old favourites like the 1TB Samsung 850 Evo are still included, though if you can afford it the the RevoDrive 350 960GB PCIe SSD is faster and you will have the PCIe lanes to support it.
 While the new GTX 980 is a great card, the amazing price of XFX's Double Dissipation R9 290X means pick up two for roughly the same price of an overclocked GTX 980.
 The EVGA SuperNOVA 1200 P2 Platinum PSU will ensure all your components are powered reliably.

 The alternative Dream System is on hold until another Dual LGA2011 board becomes available.